pylipp/financeager/README.md

 GENERAL USAGE
 -------------
 ### Start
-Install the necessary PyQt package.
+Install the necessary PyQt and Qt package.
 Clone this repo, change directory to `financeager/` and run

     python main.py [path/to/file]